Publication date: 7 December 2021

 Processes relating to different taxes are allocated to appropriate process owners, who mitigate key risks through the operation of appropriate controls and sign-off procedures.
 Key risks are monitored for business and legislative changes which may impact them and changes to processes or controls are made when required.

 Transactions which may have significant tax implications are reviewed and advised upon by the Head of Tax.
 Advice is sought from external advisers where appropriate on areas of a complex, risky or specialist nature or where in the judgement of the Head of Tax, additional advice ought to be sought.
-External advice is also sought in the development of an appropriate Transfer Pricing model that ensures the Group’s UK entities are adequately remunerated for the value added and services provided to the remainder of the Group’s European non-UK subsidiaries.
 Continued compliance is ensured through appropriate training and literature as well as regular liaison with tax advisors and with HMRC.

 Attitude towards tax planning and level of risk

-Rubix Group Holdings Limited adopts a non-aggressive approach to tax planning and tax compliance.
+Rubix Limited adopts a non-aggressive approach to tax planning and tax compliance.

-Rubix Group Holdings Limited manages risks to ensure compliance with legal requirements in a manner which ensures payment of the right amount of tax.
+Rubix Limited manages risks to ensure compliance with legal requirements in a manner which ensures payment of the right amount of tax.

 When entering into commercial transactions, Rubix seeks to take advantage of available tax incentives, reliefs and exemptions in line with, and in the spirit of, tax legislation.

-Rubix does not undertake tax planning unrelated to commercial transactions, nor enter into aggressive tax planning measures.
+Rubix does not undertake tax planning unrelated to commercial transactions, other than to ensure continued compliance (such as updating Transfer Pricing policies), nor enter into aggressive tax planning measures.

 The level of risk which Rubix accepts in relation to UK taxation is consistent with its overall objective of achieving certainty in the group’s tax affairs.
 At all times Rubix seeks to comply fully with its regulatory and other obligations and to act in a way which upholds its reputation as a responsible company.
 In relation to any specific issue or transaction, the Board is ultimately responsible for identifying the risks, including tax risks, which need to be addressed and for determining what actions should be taken to manage those risks, having regard to the materiality of the amounts and obligations in question.